-Before you undergo an MTL, Dr. Pautler will ask you to do the following:
+Before you undergo an abdominoplasty, Dr. Pautler will ask you to do the following:

-- 1. Modify your diet: About 3 days before your surgery, eat high protein nutritious foods.
+- 1. Modify your diet: About three days before your surgery, eat high protein nutritious foods.
 Please avoid lots of raw vegetables, cabbage, and other foods that bloat.
-Prunes are a good source of fiber that will help alleviate constipation without bloating. - 2.
+Prunes are a good source of fiber that will help alleviate constipation without bloating.
+Two days before your surgery take two Ducolax pills at night.
+One day prior to surgery have clear liquids only. - 2.
 STOP SMOKING: If you are a smoker, Dr. Pautler will strongly urge you to cease as soon as possible.
-It is important for you to stop smoking at least four weeks before and six weeks after your planned surgery.
+It is important for you to stop smoking at least three months before and six weeks after your planned surgery.

 Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the areas that need it the most: surgical wounds.
 Wound healing is slowed, infection risk is increased, and recovery from surgery may be prolonged.
-Nicotine-containing chewing gums and patches are harmful as cigarettes, so please try not to use them.
-If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you. - 3.
-Vitamin C: This vitamin is helpful for collagen synthesis, which helps boost wound healing.
-It is available over-the-counter and is helpful to take two weeks before and two weeks after your surgery.
+Nicotine containing chewing gums, patches, and electronic cigarettes are as harmful as cigarettes, so please try not to use them.
+If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you.